Minsara Kanavu: Casting

 Arvind Swamy was cast as Thomas, a non-resident Indian who, after returning from his studies abroad, meets and falls in love with his childhood friend Priya; he had earlier been Menon's replacement for the lead role in the 1992 film Roja.
 Menon's wife Latha suggested the Bollywood actor Kajol to play Priya, making Minsara Kanavu one of her only two appearances in Tamil cinema—the other being in Velaiilla Pattadhari 2 (2017).
 He originally wanted Aishwarya Rai for the role but felt she was "too stylish" and that he wanted a woman "who looked Indian".
-He recommended her to Ratnam, whom he thought was better than him; she would instead star in Ratnam's Iruvar (1997), her acting debut.
-Another actress, Madhuri Dixit, was chosen but she rejected the offer due to her busy acting schedule.
-Kajol said working on Minsara Kanavu was an "unforgettable experience", and that she was happy Menon gave her the part immediately after the earlier choices rejected it.
+He recommended her to Ratnam, who he thought was better than Rai; she would instead star in Ratnam's Iruvar (1997), her acting debut.
+Madhuri Dixit was approached but she rejected the offer due to her busy schedule.
+Kajol said working on Minsara Kanavu was an "unforgettable experience", and that she was happy Menon gave her the part immediately after the other actresses rejected it.
 Kajol, a non-Tamil speaker, had her voice dubbed by Revathi.

-Prabhu Deva, the first actor to be cast in the film, played the hairstylist Deva and also choreographed the film.
-The producers chose Vikram to dub him; Menon said they "wanted a new voice for Prabhu Deva".
+Prabhu Deva, the first actor to be cast in the film, played the hairstylist Deva and also choreographed for the film.
+The producers chose Vikram to dub for him; Menon said they "wanted a new voice for Prabhu Deva".
 Nassar, playing the aspiring musician Guru, found the part fun and working in the film to be a "delightful experience".
 He described the character as high-spirited and added that "it was like, going through my youth again.
 Dancing, for instance—I never thought I could dance, but in this film I did it and loved it too."
 Janaki Sabesh, who was later known for portraying mother roles, made her acting debut in Minsara Kanavu by playing a nun.
 S. P. Balasubrahmanyam was chosen to play Thomas' father James.
 In his obituary published by The Hindu in 2020, Menon said Balasubrahmanyam was "so enthusiastic and joyous on [the] set", noting that it was interesting to see him acting opposite Girish Karnad, who played Priya's father Amalraj.